Bol2riZH/Groupomania/README.md

  - Scalable
 > Performance as been improved :
  - All images are compressed in .webp
- - Images are link and unlink from the server as the user
+ - Images are linked and unlinked from the server as the user
    - delete or update post/profile picture

 >I took care of all the design (inspire by Memphis design) and be carefull about accessibility and of course responsive.